ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

 Starting with MOPPeR
 ====================

-A typical workflow to post-process an ACCESS or UM model output requires three steps.
+A typical workflow to post-process an ACCESS or UM model output requires two steps.
+The first step is creating the mapping for a spcific simualtion and it is done only once for an experiment.
+The second step is to setup and run the actual post-processing.

 Step1: create a template for a mapping file
 -------------------------------------------

-   *mopdb template -f <path-to-model-output> -v <access-version> -a <alias>*
+   *mopdb template -f <path-to-model-output> -m <match> -v <access-version> -a <alias>*

 .. code-block:: console